nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 >
 > Although optional, we do however suggest adding in the other fields if possible for your own future reference.
 >
-> If you have multiple inputs for tags, steps or ingredients, treat each input as a separate field (i.e s/Step1 s/step2).
+> If you have multiple inputs for tags, steps or ingredients, treat each input as a separate field (i.e. `s/Step1 s/step2`).
 >
-> Similar to parameters, ingredient fields do not have to be input in order (-a can come before -n etc.).
+> Similar to parameters, ingredient fields do not have to be input in order (`-a` can come before `-n` etc.).
 >
 > However, for steps, please input the steps in the order that they are intended to be performed.